 Pro Tip: Besides just showing you a few basic tools, you can also see an extended list of tools organized in panels.

-This gives you the ability to work in a “clean screen mode.”
+This allows you to work in a “clean screen mode.”
 This view temporarily turns off the ribbon and other menus so you can have a larger work area.

 Dynamic 2D UCS

-BricsCAD offers a powerful Dynamic 2D UCS that allows you to draw 2D entities faster and easier than ever before.
+BricsCAD offers a powerful Dynamic 2D UCS that allows you to draw 2D entities faster and easier.

 For example, instead of drawing a rectangle orthogonally, the 2D Dynamic UCS allows you to draw the object aligned to another entity.